Perspective | A university’s men’s and women’s teams both made history this week. Guess which win Va. Gov. Glenn Youngkin noticed first?

 Days after the parade in Farmville, Youngkin went to a boys’ high school basketball game, but still said nothing publicly to the Longwood women.

-The Washington Post ran eight- and seven-paragraph, Associated Press stories about both wins, but when it came to a staff-written, in-depth profile, The Post focused only the men’s team.
+The Washington Post ran eight- and seven-paragraph Associated Press stories about both wins, but when it came to a staff-written, in-depth profile, The Post focused only on the men’s team.

-Longwood women’s Coach Rebecca Tillett said she knows “inequities still exist, everywhere,” but is celebrating the breakneck speed at which female athletes are making gains.
+Rebecca Tillett, the Longwood women’s coach, said she knows “inequities still exist, everywhere” but is celebrating the breakneck speed at which female athletes are making gains.

-“It’s an exciting time to be a woman, thanks to student-athletes speaking up,” Tillett said, pointing to the landmark testimony exposing inequities in women’s sports by student-athlete Sedona Prince.
+“It’s an exciting time to be a woman, thanks to student-athletes speaking up,” Tillett said, pointing to student-athlete Sedona Prince, who in a viral video last year spotlighted the stark difference in training equipment available at the men’s and women’s NCAA basketball tournaments.
 “There’s so much good momentum right now.”

-After she pushed Longwood University, her team is getting equipment almost as good as the men have.
+After she pushed Longwood University, her team is getting equipment almost as good as what the men have.
 Now, she’s asking for something else.

 “I’d like to see equity in staffing,” she said.
 “That’s something we’re working on.”